fetchai/uAgents/integrations/website_validation/README.md

 The Website Validator works through a seamless process to ensure your website is in top condition:

 1. **Input Website URL**: Enter the URL of the website you want to validate.
-2. **Check for Broken Links**: The tool first scans the website for any broken or invalid links, ensuring all hyperlinks are functional.
+2. **Check for Broken Links**: The agent first scans the website for any broken or invalid links, ensuring all hyperlinks are functional.
-3. **Scrape Website Data**: The tool scrapes the website content to prepare it for typo detection.
+3. **Scrape Website Data**: The agent scrapes the website content to prepare it for typo detection.
-4. **Typo Detection**: The CrewAI agent analyzes the scraped data to identify and suggest corrections for any typos.
+4. **Typo Detection**: The agent analyzes the scraped data to identify and suggest corrections for any typos.

 ## Installation

-To get started with **Startup Idea Analyser**, follow these steps:
+To get started with **Website Validation**, follow these steps:

 1. **Clone the repository**:
    ```bash